 ✅ Local Accountability.
 Top-down accountability policies inspired by George W. Bush’s No Child Left Behind law did not deliver on their goal to make all students academically proficient by 2014.
 Why?
 Because we need an accountability system that doesn’t stigmatize schools for students who score poorly on only one measure of success—high-stakes tests.

-✅ Arts and Other Extracurriculars.
-National polls of parents show that one of the top three priorities for schools is funding for arts and other extracurriculars.
+✅ Arts and Other Extracurricular.
+National polls of parents show that one of the top three priorities for schools is funding for arts and other extracurricular activities.
 The past two decades of testing and accountability policies have caused a neglect of these programs.

 ✅ Class size.
 Research solidly supports claims that smaller class sizes provide student success benefits for children.
 Additionally, parents I have spoken with are less likely to seek other school choices when their children’s class size remains 24 students or less.